henrynkoh/real-estate-scraper-api-free-trial-guide/README.md

 After running the basic function, try adding parameters that will retrieve more specified data.

-7. Geo_location parameter will help you collect geo-restricted data for the websites that the content is only available for certain countries.
+7. Geo_location parameter will help you collect geo-restricted data for the websites that the content is only available to users from certain countries.

 ```python
 'geo_location': 'United States'